For those searching for a more in-depth read on mustelids, these books will assist you with your studies or general curiosity.

 (1) The Wolverine Way by Douglas H. Chadwick [ISBN: 9780980122749]

 Glutton, demon of destruction, symbol of slaughter, mightiest of wilderness villains… The wolverine comes marked with a reputation based on myth and fancy.
 Yet this enigmatic animal is more complex than the legends that surround it.
 With a shrinking wilderness and global warming, the future of the wolverine is uncertain.
 The Wolverine Way reveals the natural history of this species and the forces that threaten its future, engagingly told by Douglas Chadwick, who volunteered with the Glacier Wolverine Project.
 This five-year study in Glacier National Park – which involved dealing with blizzards, grizzlies, sheer mountain walls, and other daily challenges to survival – uncovered key missing information about the wolverine’s habitat, social structure and reproduction habits.
 Wolverines, according to Chadwick, are the land equivalent of polar bears in regard to the impacts of global warming.
 The plight of wolverines adds to the call for wildlife corridors that connect existing habitat that is proposed by the Freedom to Roam coalition.

 Contains Multiple Mustelids

-These are so-called “coffee table books”- huge, heavy books meant for display with large pictures in them.
-Mustelids are included in the first volume, Carnivores; and while it’s not entirely mustelid-centered, we’d like to suggest it as an extra addition to the list because the illustrated plates are among the best we’ve seen.
+These are so-called “coffee table books”- huge and heavy books meant for display with large pictures in them.
+Mustelids are included in the first volume, Carnivores; and while it is not entirely mustelid-centered, we would like to suggest it as an extra addition to the list because the illustrated plates are among the best we have seen.
 It provides a full guide to all the species within Mustelidae, as well as a nice comparison to all the other families within the order Carnivora.